adistrim/projectGem/README.md

 # ProjectGem

 This project is a web application utilizing Google's Gemini API for chat interactions.
+Chat session history is maintained, allowing the model to contextualize responses based on previous interactions.

 Users can choose between 3 versions of Gemini:
 1. Gemini 1.0 Pro